Characters from Deus Ex: Mankind Divided. For characters who originated in previous games in the series, check the following pages:

 CEO of Picus Media.
 He is also one of the Council of Five.

-- Adaptational Villainy: Morgan Everett is a lot less cordial than he was in the original game.
+- Adaptational Villainy: Morgan Everett is a lot less cordial than he was in the original game, although he was Ambiguously Evil even in thay game.
 He'll do anything to get the original Eliza back.

 - Bad Boss: Makes it clear the consequences for his men will be dire if they don't recover "Hella."